What Defines a Transfer Student?

 - Athletic Training - Minimum 2.5 GPA

-- Biochemistry and Molecular Biology requires a 3.2 USC GPA with 30 hours earned to meet initial progression requirements.
+- Biochemistry and Molecular Biology - Minimum 2.5 GPA.
 Each student who intends to major in Biochemistry and Molecular Biology must complete CHEM 111, CHEM 112, BIOL 101, BIOL 102, and MATH 141 (or equivalent AP, IB, or transfer work) in order to be eligible to progress in the major.
-A special application may be required for full acceptance into the program after earning a 3.2 USC GPA and completing the course requirements.
-For more information, please visit http://www.chem.sc.edu/undergraduate/default.asp.
+For more information please visit http://www.chem.sc.edu/undergraduate/default.asp.

 - Biology - Minimum 2.5 GPA